encodis/mokuwiki/README.md

 # Caveats

-1. This is my first Python project (yay!), so it's been cobbled together from Stack Overflow answers.
-As a result it's probably not the best Python code out there but it does at least work... more or less.
+1. This is my first Python project (yay!), so it's mostly been cobbled together from Stack Overflow answers, mostly.
+As a result it's probably not what you'd call Pythonic but it do what it's supposed to do.
 2. Error checking/handling is minimal/probably woefully inadequate.
-3. There are some things you can't do (brackets in titles etc) that could probably be addressed by better regular expressions or a more complete model of what's going on.
+3. There are some things you can't do (brackets in titles etc) that could probably be addressed by better regular expressions or a more complete model of what I think it should be doing.
-4.  `moku-wiki` only converts the page link, tag list and file include markup---anything else will have to be done by say, a `pandoc` template or similar mechanism.
+4.  `moku-wiki` only converts the page link, tag list, file include and image link markup---anything else will have to be done by say, a `pandoc` template or similar mechanism.
-5. You cannot have two pages with the same title (which kind of makes sense, for a wiki).
+5. You cannot have two pages with the same title/alias (which kind of makes sense, for a wiki).
+6. The image link markup... to be honest this was just because it was easy to do!
+I'm not sure if it really worth it but you can always ignore it and put images in normally.

 # To Do

 1. Better error handling.
 2. More efficient file I/O. Currently each file is read once to create the index, then they are all read again so that the tag links can be resolved.
 There may be a more efficient way to do this using a database, or some other new-fangled doohickey, but in tests the time taken for the script to run is negligable compared to the "conversion to HTML" step.
 3. Replace the complex namespace/show name/page name logic with a suitable regular expression.
-4. Replace the complex logic that handles special tag characters with something more elegant
+4. Replace the complex logic that handles special tag characters with something more elegant.
+5. The search index is not really optimised for search---if anything it's optimised for the size of the file.
+But again, in tests on 250 pages, there is no noticeable delay in displaying the results.
+6. Convert to a module?